2023 ACADEMIC CONSORTIUM GRAND ROUNDS SERIES

 Jon Wardle, ND, MPH, LLM, PhD, is a Professor of Public Health, Maurice Blackmore Chair of Naturopathic Medicine, and Foundation Director of the National Centre for Naturopathic Medicine at Southern Cross University.
 Jon has published over 250 scientific research publications, convenes the traditional medicine special interest group of the Public Health Association of Australia, and serves as Deputy Chair of the Australian government's National Health and Medical Research Council Natural Therapies Working Group.
 Jon leads several World Federation of Public Health Associations and World Health Organization initiatives and has consulted on numerous World Health Organization initiatives in traditional, complementary, and integrative medicine, health policy, primary health care, and developing health research capacity in developing countries.

 Please Note: CME is currently not being offered for Grand Rounds.

-Slides will be available for download during the webinar.
-This session will be recorded and will be available for viewing on the Consortium's Members Only section of the website (www.imconsortium.org).
-If you are faculty or a staff member of a Consortium member institution, you can obtain a login for the members only section of the website.
-Please contact email@example.com with any questions.
+Grand Rounds webinars will be recorded and available for viewing on Consortium Connect.
+If you are faculty or a staff member of an Academic Consortium member institution, you can create an individual account here.
+Contact firstname.lastname@example.org with any questions.